FrederiqueRetsema/ArgoCD-SSO-based-on-AWS-Cognito-Userpools/README.md

-# ArgoCD Single Sign On based on AWS Cognito Userpools
+# ArgoCD Single Sign On based on AWS Cognito User Pools

 This repository is created to support the blog on the Conclusion Xforce Tech Playground (https://conclusionxforce.cloud).
-You can read the blog in this repository as well (BLOG.md)